Mardi Gras Scenes from Home

 Tradition dictates Mardi Gras revelers love the tradition of eating this Carnival confection during Mardi Gras season.

-The custom of the plastic baby baked into the cake is steeped in culinary Carnival tradition, and if you are the lucky reveler who gets the piece of King Cake with the baby you are named “King for a Day”.
+Time honored customs reign at Carnival season, and the custom of the plastic baby baked into the cake is steeped in culinary Carnival tradition, and if you are the lucky reveler who gets the piece of King Cake with the baby you are named “King for a Day”.

 With great King Cake power comes great King Cake responsibility.